mmazzarolo/eslint-plugin-react-app/README.md

 # eslint-plugin-react-app

-A minimal set of easy to install ESLint rules for your project.
+A minimal set of easy to install ESLint rules for your project: just install a single NPM package add it to your `.eslintrc` and you'll be all set.

 This plugin exposes [the ESLint configuration used by Create React App](https://github.com/facebook/create-react-app/tree/master/packages/eslint-config-react-app) without the need of declaring all its dependencies.
 Use it if you need a simple and tested ESLint configuration but you don't want to install a bunch of dependencies.